Transitioning to College

 - Take a college admissions test.
 You are encouraged to take these tests with accommodations.
 Work with your guidance counselor to make the arrangements.

 - There will be nothing in your admissions application about disclosing your disability.
-However, you may write about your disability in your personal statement if you feel that it negatively affected your academic performance.
+However, you may write about your disability in your personal statement if you feel that it would provide context for your application materials.

 - It is in your best interest to contact in advance the disability services office at each institution you are considering to discuss possible accommodations.
-Disability Services processes differ across institutions.
+Accommodation processes differ across institutions.
 You want to have a good fit with both your institution and the services offered.

 - At the college level, registration with disability services is the responsibility of the student.
 Once you have accepted admission to Ohio State, you may begin the registration process with Disability Services.
 Please review the Registration Process page for more information.